Epthelyn/RS3Archaeology/README.md

 The top section will display how much experience will be gained from restoring the artefacts, how many artefacts have been entered, and how many chronotes would be gained from turning them in to either collectors or the museum (40% value).
 The lower section will display the number of each material required to restore the entered artefacts.

+# Additional notes
+Any artefact quantities entered are saved and will be reloaded if the page is closed and re-opened (or refreshed).